-Use form settings to specify deadlines, identify form responders, display correct answers for quizzes, and to set other preferences for Microsoft Forms.
+With Microsoft Forms, you can create a form (such as a survey or poll) or quiz (such as a math exam for students).
+Use form and quiz settings to specify deadlines, identify form responders, display correct answers for quizzes, and to set other preferences for Microsoft Forms.

-To get to the Settings screen, click the three dots on the top right of your screen, and then select Settings.
+To get to the Settings screen, click the ellipses button (...) on the top right of your screen, and then select Settings.

-On the settings page, you can select or clear the default settings.
+On the form settings page, you can select or clear the default settings.

-Note: The Option for quiz section and Open with the Take a Test app setting are available only when you use quiz questions.
+Note: The Option for quiz section and Open with Windows 10 Take a Test app setting are available only when you use quiz questions.

 Who can fill out this form